 To a large degree this is dependent on your family.
 Just before Bob and I got divorced there was absolutely no way he could live without ESPN, meat at every meal, and the heater cranked up to 85 degrees in the bathroom for his shower.
 We split up and on his own he didn’t even bother to get cable TV, ate a lot of meatless spaghetti and goulash, and kept his house trailer thermostat at 60 degrees and didn’t have a space heater for the bathroom – hmmm… When HE had to pay for everything he chose not to.
 He is now back in the lap of luxury, but it taught me a valuable lessen.
 He doesn’t make the decisions about what gets cut, I do.

 Groceries are the first thing cut and I have an adequate pantry to tide us by.
 If he wants meat, then he brings it home.
 And when the kids were young and there was no man around, I had no problem harvesting and cutting up that freshly killed deer outside my door by the road.
 Flavorful and attractive meatless meals and soups are your friends along with inexpensive and abundant eggs.
-You may even want to experiment with becoming a vegetarian.
+You may even want to experiment with becoming a vegetarian or vegan, or vegan,.
 It’s all about attitude.

 TV goes.
 Hopefully you can still get your local channels.
 If not there are DVDs and YouTube.
 I raised my children to the age of 14 without TV.
 After a couple of weeks of getting accustomed to being without it, you may never want to go back to 220 channels with nothing to watch.
 Quiet evenings playing games, doing puzzles, writing, sewing, and doing art, or playing cards with friends can be so much more enjoyable than another night of mass programmed TV.